joshvince/vincetagram/README.md

 ## Deploying
 - Push a commit.
-- ssh into the server and change into the postcard directory
+- ssh into the server and change into the `postcard` directory
 - pull the commit
 - IF the environment variables have changed, ensure you amend these on disk before running the next steps
 - `docker-compose down` to stop the service
+- `docker-compose build` to push a new image
+- `docker-compose up -d` to start it again in the background

+If you need to manually update the docker resources:
 - `docker ps -a` to find the container SHA
 - `docker stop <SHA>` to stop it
 - `docker rm <SHA>` to remove the container
 - `docker image ls -a` to find the image SHA
 - `docker rmi <SHA>` to remove the image
-- `docker-compose build` to push a new image
-- `docker-compose up -d` to start it again in the background

 ## Logs
 On the server box, `docker logs <SHA>` of a container to see the logs